kitodo/kitodo-presentation/Documentation/Introduction/Index.rst

 Kitodo-specific functions, such as handling METS structures and library metadata in various formats, or linking external resources, such as OAI-PMH interfaces or Solr search engines.
-The API extensions are available to all TYPO3 extensions, which means that they can not only be used by Kitodo.Presentation, but by other extensions as well.
-Thus, commercial or other very specific functions, which are only necessary in single installations, aren’t part of the official Kitodo.Presentation release, but are created as separate extensions.
+The API extensions are available to all TYPO3 extensions, which means that they can be used not only by Kitodo.Presentation, but by other extensions as well.
+Thus, commercial or other very specific functions, which are only necessary in single installations, don't need to be part of the official Kitodo.Presentation release, but can be created as separate extensions.

 Modules
 ^^^^^^^
 is a group of components that are integrated into the TYPO3 backend and manage the configuration of extensions as well as of digital resources, clients and collections.
-Currently, there is a module for client management and one for manually importing new resources or newly-indexed existing digital resources.
+Currently, there is a module for client management as well as integrations with the basic TYPO3 list module to manage the digital resources.
 In addition, they enable a highly granular configuration of structure and metadata handling as well as database management.
-Further, a command line interface is provided, which allows automation of procedures, such as importing digital resources.
+Furthermore, a command line interface is provided, which allows automation of procedures, such as importing digital resources.